 For most of its distance in Florida, it does not run along the coast.
-It travels diagonally across the state from the Georgia Border on the St. Marys River and meanders about 325 miles to Punta Gorda in Southwest Florida.
+It travels diagonally across the state from the Georgia state line on the St. Marys River and meanders about 325 miles to Punta Gorda in Southwest Florida.

 The highway goes through many historic and interesting towns that you would see very little of if you stayed on I-95 and I-4 or the Turnpike.